ampproject/amp.dev/content/learn/how-amp-works.md

 The following optimizations combined are the reason AMP pages are so fast they appear to load instantly:

-If you'd rather listen than read, the following video by AMP engineering lead Malte Ubl gives a similar overview than the following paragraphs.
+If you'd rather listen than read, watch the video version of this page:

 <amp-youtube
-    data-videoid="hVRkG1CQScA"
+    data-videoid="9Cfxm7cikMY"
     layout="responsive"
     width="480" height="270">
 </amp-youtube>